Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

 One bridge is required to connect/disconnect an Hs-mode section to/from an F/S-mode section at the appropriate time.
 This bridge includes a level shift function that allows devices with different supply voltages to be connected.
-For example F/S-mode devices with a V DD2 of 5 V can be connected to Hs-mode devices with a V DD1 of 3 V or less (that is, where V DD2 ≥ V DD1 ), provided SDA and SCL pins are 5 V tolerant.
+For example F/S-mode devices with a VDD2 of 5 V can be connected to Hs-mode devices with a VDD1 of 3 V or less (that is, where VDD2 ≥ VDD1 ), provided SDA and SCL pins are 5 V tolerant.
 This bridge is incorporated in Hs-mode master devices and is completely controlled by the serial signals SDAH, SCLH, SDA and SCL.
 Such a bridge can be implemented in any IC as an autonomous circuit.